Hieromon/AutoConnect/mkdocs/advancedusage.md

 ### <i class="fa fa-caret-right"></i> Change the menu labels

 You can change the label of the AutoConnect menu item by rewriting the default label letter in [AutoConnectLabels.h](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectLabels.h) macros.
-However, changing menu items letter influences all the sketch's build scenes.
+However, changing menu items letter influences all build scenes for the Sketch.

 ```cpp
 #define AUTOCONNECT_MENULABEL_CONFIGNEW   "Configure new AP"